 Introduction To Live French Roulette

-If you’re placing your even money bets at a roulette table that doesn’t use French rules, you’re losing money.
-At all other roulette tables, you lose your full stake when you lose an even-money bet when the ball lands in Zero.
-However, with the French rule, la partage, active on a French Roulette table you only lose half of your bet!
+You’re losing money if you place your even-money bets at a roulette table that doesn’t use French rules.
+At all other roulette tables, you lose your total stake when you lose an even-money bet when the ball lands at Zero.
+However, with the French rule, la partage, active on a French Roulette table, you only lose half of your bet!

 Characteristics of a French roulette table: